 For example, a user’s utterance, I am extremely disappointed, returns a higher tone score for the angry tone emotion than if the user utterance is I am disappointed.
 Conversely, a user utterance of I am not disappointed negates the tone emotion and the tone score.

 The value of the base tone and modifiers are used to calculate the final tone score for each tone emotion.
 The tone analyzer compiles all base tones based on the tone emotion type and then calculates the average score of each tone emotion type in the current dialog task node and the tone total score since the last reset.

 Tone results are returned as

 message_tone– An array of recognized tone emotions and scores for the current node in a dialog task.

-dialog_tone– An array of average recognized tone emotions and scores for the entire dialog task session.
-This value is reset at the end of each dialog session.
+dialog_tone– An array of average recognized tone emotions and scores for the entire conversation session.
+This value is reset at the end of each conversation session.

 Each variable is populated with key/value pairs for each recognized tone emotion.
 Key/value pairs are not returned if a tone is not detected for an emotion.
 However, the NLP engine returns a tone score of 0 when a tone is recognized as neutral.
 When you access tone variables in the

 Context object, you must be able to handle positive, negative, zero, as well as undefined results.